 Water Rights Defined

-If you are purchasing property in Montana, you’ll want to spend some time gaining an understanding of the laws affecting the water rights associated with the parcel.
-Like most western states, Montana governs its water resources under the prior appropriation doctrine.
+Like most western states, Montana governs water resources under the prior appropriation doctrine.
 Under this doctrine, a water user must have a water right to appropriate water from a stream or groundwater source.
 For the water right to be valid, it must be used for a beneficial purpose.
 Each right carries a priority date based on first use.
-The right having an older appropriation date is entitled to use all their water right prior to any user with a newer appropriation date.
+A water user with an older appropriation date is entitled to the use of all of their water right prior to another user with a newer appropriation date stepping in.

 Municipal water supply users who buy their water from a water supply system do not need to have a water right, although the municipality or water supply system owner must have a water right to divert water for the system users.
 On the other hand, private users of water will have to acquire a water right in order to obtain water.